-The year 2012/2013 will be our baseline year for understanding our company's environmental impacts and what decisions we can make to reduce those impacts.
+The year 2012/2013 was our baseline year for understanding our company's environmental impacts and what decisions we can make to reduce those impacts.
 Data collected from that year will be used to inform the setting of our environmental goals and targets for future improvement.
+Also shown below is our footprint from 2015, which shows great improvement in some areas.

-A breakdown of our carbon footprint is shown below, calculated by the carbon management tool for businesses found at change.ie.
-Since this is our first year of operation, some figures had to be estimated, since complete data was not available for all aspects of the business (for example, a water meter was not fitted to the mains supply of the building during the initial build.
+A breakdown of our carbon footprint is shown below, calculated by the carbon management tool for businesses found at change.ie (2012/13), and carbonfootprint.com (2015).
+During our first year of operation some figures had to be estimated, since complete data was not available for all aspects of the business (for example, a water meter was not fitted to the mains supply of the building during the initial build.
+The calculation in 2015 rectified some of those issues, particularly the water and a more complete breakdown of staff commuting costs, but a carbon calculator was not found that properly incorporated water and waste into the footprint.